Gishwati-Mukura National Park

 Once heavily degraded by deforestation and human activity, Gishwati-Mukura is now a powerful story of ecological restoration and hope.
 Thanks to ongoing conservation efforts, this re-emerging forest is regaining its vitality and offering a peaceful sanctuary for both wildlife and visitors alike.

 The park is home to a small but growing population of chimpanzees, as well as golden monkeys, L’Hoest’s monkeys, and other native primates.
-Birdwatchers will be delighted by the presence of over 230 bird species, including several Albertine Rift endemics found only in this part of the world.
+Birdwatchers will be delighted by the presence of more than 230 bird species, including several Albertine Rift endemics found only in this region.

 What makes Gishwati-Mukura truly unique is its off-the-beaten-path charm.
-It’s a place to slow down, walk forest trails without crowds, and witness firsthand how nature can heal and thrive.
-Whether you’re tracking primates, learning about reforestation efforts, or simply soaking in the quiet beauty of the forest, a visit to Gishwati-Mukura offers a deeply personal and meaningful connection with Rwanda’s wild side.
+It’s a place to slow down, explore quiet forest trails, and witness firsthand how nature can recover and thrive.
+Whether you’re tracking primates, learning about reforestation efforts, or simply enjoying the calm beauty of the forest, this park offers a meaningful connection with Rwanda’s natural heritage.

 Activities in Gishwati-Mukura National Park